|

 special reader.
 It is used as

-As far as we know, there are no surviving Philips TROL
+As far as we know, there are no surviving Ecolex V

-units, and the photographs below and on the right are the only evidence
+units, and the photographs above and below are the only evidence

 that the machine ever existed.
 The images below show the various development